 Dr. and Mrs. Macdonald lived at 37 Gregory Drive with their five children: Mark (University Professor), Shawn (Social Worker), Jill (Business Administrator), Scott (Retired Telephone Technician) and Brooke (Videographer).

 Dr. and Mrs. Macdonald moved to San Diego, California in 1970.
-Dr. Alfred A. Trinca, took over the practice in January of 1971.
+Dr. Alfred A. Trinca, took over the medical practice in January of 1971.
 (Mrs. Trinca is a second cousin to Dr. Macdonald.)
-Dr. Macdonald continued to practice medicine in California and he was the Physician for American Airlines for many years.
+Dr. Macdonald continued to practice medicine in California and he was the Company Physician for American Airlines for many years.
 While living in San Diego, Dr. and Mrs. Macdonald separated and divorced.
 Both subsequently married other spouses.

 Dr. Macdonald retired and moved to Malahat Trail on Vancouver Island in 1983.
 Dr. Macdonald died in the spring of 1993.
 His second wife, Gretchen, survived him.